What is the Mental Health & Addiction Advocacy Coalition?

 The Mental Health & Addiction Advocacy Coalition (MHAC) is a statewide member organization that unifies diverse local voices to advocate with the goals of (1) increasing awareness of issues that impact people affected by mental illnesses and addiction disorders and (2) advancing policies that positively impact Ohioans affected by mental illnesses and addiction disorders.

 The MHAC provides a unique forum for members to network and discuss policy priorities with each other, policy makers, community leaders and other key stakeholders.
 It also conducts research and shares it and other information with decision makers and advocates engaging them in issues that impact Ohioans with mental health and addiction disorders and their families.

 How has the MHAC grown and changed?

-After 10 years of successful work as the Mental Health Advocacy Coalition, the organization is launching a new name – Mental Health & Addiction Advocacy Coalition – but will continue to use the acronym MHAC.
-This name change reflects an updated mission which now includes issues impacting individuals with addiction disorders in the scope of research, education and advocacy work conducted by the MHAC.
+After 10 years of successful work as the Mental Health Advocacy Coalition, the organization launched a new name – Mental Health & Addiction Advocacy Coalition – but continues to use the acronym MHAC.
+This name change reflects an updated mission, which includes issues impacting individuals with addiction disorders in the scope of research, education, and advocacy work conducted by the MHAC.

-This is also a time of expansion.
-Over the last 10 years the focus and membership has grown from Cuyahoga County to the entire state.
-While the intent of the MHAC – to unify a diverse community voice – will remain the same, a broader geographic footprint will allow for greater impact both at the local and state levels.
-Today, the MHAC has member organizations in Northeast Ohio and Southwest Ohio and staff focusing on state and local policies impacting these regions.
+Since 2003, the MHAC’s focus and membership has grown from Cuyahoga County to the entire state.
+While the intent of the MHAC – to unify a diverse community voice – remains the same, a broader geographic footprint has allowed for greater impact both at the local and state levels.
+Today, in addition to state level members, the MHAC has member organizations in Northeast Ohio and Southwest Ohio and staff focusing on state and local policies impacting these regions.